 (Whilst we hope that it will never be an issue, Turning Earth cannot be responsible for your personal items.
 We recommend you do not leave any valuables or items of personal significance in the storage area.)

-Kilns: Turning Earth has five high quality kilns, including four electric L&L 28T top loaders, and an electric front loader.
+Kilns: Turning Earth has five high quality kilns, all electric L&L 28T top loaders.
 A Rohde top loading gas kiln will be added shortly.

-40 litres of stoneware (oxidation) kiln space per month is included in the monthly membership.
-It is rare that people need to go over this but if you use all your free space, additional work is fired at 50p a litre for members.
+30 litres of stoneware (oxidation) kiln space per month is included in the monthly membership.
+It is rare that people need to go over this but if you use all your free space, additional work is fired at 1.50p a litre for members.
 Only pieces made by members with clay bought through us can be fired in the studio firing.
 Allowances don’t roll over.

 All work that goes through the communal firing is measured and labelled with the member’s name, the clay body, and the glaze used.